 - Expanding an existing business by 140 percent of the pre-investment number of jobs or net worth, or retaining all existing jobs in a troubled business that has lost 20 percent of its net worth over the past 12 to 24 months; and

-Whose engagement in a new commercial enterprise will benefit the United
+- Whose engagement in a new commercial enterprise will benefit the United States economy and:

 - Create full-time employment for not fewer than 10 qualified individuals; or

 - Maintain the number of existing employees at no less than the pre-investment level for a period of at least two years, where the capital investment is being made in a "troubled business," which is a business that has been in existence for at least two years and that has lost 20 percent of its net worth over the past 12 to 24 months.